joshuah345/iosjbdetectold/docs/tools/tweaks.md

 > Preferences for Shadow are a somewhat more complex compared to other bypass tweaks.
 Some applications may require advanced configuration for them to function.
 The recommended settings are listed below.

-> HideJB is a fork of jjolano's Shadow, which is why it doesn't have an entry here.
+> HideJB is a fork of jjolano's Shadow, which is why it doesn't have its own entry.

 1. Launch Settings
-2. Locate the prefs for Shadow
+2. Scroll down and select Shadow
 3. Make sure `Enable Shadow` is toggled on.
 4. Make sure `Bypass Detection Libraries` is also enabled
 5. Set `Application Settings` to whitelist and Tap on `Applications`